 One Final Caution

 It would be easy to say you don’t have time to read and reflect.
-Actually you do, but it might mean reading less so you can reflect (and apply) more.
+You do, but it might mean reading less so you can reflect (and apply) more.
 Some people get overwhelmed by reading plans that require them to read multiple chapters every day.
 Reading through the Bible is not only a worthy goal but something every Jesus follower should do numerous times throughout their lives.
 But you don’t have to complete the task in a year.
-If you read one chapter a day, you’ll accomplish the same goal in 3.5 years.
+Reading one chapter a day, you’ll accomplish the same goal in three-and-a-half years.
 There’s no race to read, but there is a race to run.

 Hebrews 12:1–2a (NLT)